 Brisbane's calling card and jewel crown is the Brisbane River.
-It's flanked on all sides by swanky bars, high-end restaurants and hotels, and Brisbane’s vibrant nightlife scene.
+It's flanked on all sides by swanky bars, high-end restaurants and hotels and Brisbane’s vibrant nightlife scene.

 It also lights up every New Year’s Eve with a spectacular fireworks display and a range of activities and parties for young and old.

-Find out where it’s at this year in Brisbane with this guide.
+Find out where it’s at in Brisbane this year with this guide.

-When and where to watch the New Year’s Eve fireworks
+When and where to watch the New Year’s Eve fireworks in Brisbane

 - Eagle Street Pier.
 The cosmopolitan restaurant and bar precinct is a stylish spot to take in the fireworks over a meal or a glass of bubbly.
 It will be packed, so book your table or get in early for the best views.